A bill to enhance early care and education.

 Length: 41 pages

-This bill was introduced on February 7, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 7, 2011, in a previous session of Congress, but it did not receive a vote.

 Feb 7, 2011